 Christmas Carrots with Orange & Maple

 - Clean, top and tail and halve the carrots, (or leave them whole if they are particularly small).
 Place them in a large, lidded saucepan and just cover with water, and a generous pinch of salt.
 Cover with a lid and cook for 5-6 minutes, then drain.

 - Return the carrots to the pan, and add the orange juice.
-Bring to the boil, cover with the lid and boil for 2-3 minutes.
+Bring to the boil, cover with the lid and boil for 3-4 minutes.

 - Add the maple syrup and margarine to the pan and continue to bubble gently until the glaze has become syrupy and fully coated the carrots.

 - Season with salt and black pepper, scatter with finely chopped parsley (optional) and serve.

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Vegan Meal Plan today!